Who We Are

 We invest in grants to the hundreds of non-profit organizations that comprise Wyoming’s cultural sector and we create our own programs, customized to the needs of each community.
-Our work promotes critical thinking through discussions and other public programming that is facilitated by vetted scholars and uses educational elements that are well-conceived and appropriate for the intended audience.
+Our work promotes critical thinking through discussions and

 Wyoming Humanities believes that a well-rounded citizen must be educated on the broader cultural forces that shape our democracy and the direction of our communities, state, and nation.
 A life-long learner wants to explore the ideas and forces that are influencing society and to do that we need open discussion grounded in facts and facilitated through experts.
 The humanities—the study of what makes us human, including history, literature, philosophy, religion, ethics, and much more—are the tools we use to take a closer look at the major issues of our times.

 Partners, Collaborators, Sponsors, and Underwriters